What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Discussion

 For researchers interested in adopting our approach, we generally recommend keeping a short window of screenshots (e.g., around five screenshots) rather than one screenshot during categorization (both for human and LLM), since there might be details missing from just one screenshot.
 For example, if the user scrolled past the title of a post, it might be hard to tell whether the content is from someone they followed or the platform's recommendation algorithm.
 Having screenshots from seconds ago can be helpful in such cases.
 In this study, we used text descriptions of five screenshots (25 seconds) for our categorization task.
 In rare instances, we still found that we needed more screenshots to be able to classify correctly.
 For example, if a user opened shared content from a conversation, it might be necessary to trace back to earlier screenshots to see the origin of the content.
-However, we noticed that adding too many screenshots as context can worsen the current model's performance (e.g., more than 10 screenshots), although we recognize that this might change as models improve.
+However, we noticed that adding too many screenshots as context can degrade the current model's performance (e.g., more than 10 screenshots), although we recognize that this might change as models improve.

 We note that collecting raw screenshots of phone use may present privacy concerns for participants.
-Future work can investigate privacy-preserving approaches to extract relevant information from real-time screenshots on-device.
-Past work in mobile accessibility showed that on-device models can be trained to detect UI elements~\cite{zhang2021}.
-Others also explored using on-device models to extract information from screenshots~\cite{kumar2020}.
-Similar approaches could potentially replace the first step of our screenshot analysis process (in Figure~\ref{fig:llm}).
+It would be valuable for future work to investigate privacy-preserving approaches to extract relevant information from real-time screenshots on-device.
+Past work has shown that on-device models can be trained to detect UI elements~\cite{zhang2021} and extract information from screenshots~\cite{kumar2020}.
+Similar approaches could potentially replace the first step of our screenshot analysis process (in Figure~\ref{fig:llm}) and make the pipeline more privacy-preserving.